Several soccer players and team supporters of Tshivhilidulu Hungry Lions are lucky to be alive after two separate car accidents on Saturday.

 One of the victims, Mr Mbulungeni Netshifhire, said that they had only heard a big bang and then the bakkie in which they had been travelling had started rolling.
 “I strongly believe that we were saved by the grace of God,” he added.

 He said that the bakkie had rolled several times before it had come to halt.
 “From there I don’t know what happened, until I found myself in the hospital,” said Netshifhire.
 He suffered minor injuries to his head and a fractured right arm.
 “This is the most horrible experience of my life,” he said.
 “I cannot sleep, and I’ve been suffering from shock and depression.”

 The chairperson of SAFA Vhembe, Mr Mulimisi Muneri, wished the players and supporters a speedy recovery.
-He said that the league matches of Hungry Vultures were suspended until further notice.
+He said that the league matches of Hungry Lions were suspended until further notice.

 Date:13 February 2020 - By: Kaizer Nengovhela

 Kaizer Nengovhela started writing stories for Limpopo Mirror more than a decade ago, in 2 000.
 Prior to that he had a five year stint at Phala-Phala FM as sports presenter.
 In 2005 Kaizer received an award from the province's premier as Best Sports Presenter.
 The same year he was also nominated as Best Sports Reporter by the Makhado Municipality.
 Kaizer was awarded the Mathatha Tsedu award in 2014.